microsoft/IoT-For-Beginners/2-farm/lessons/5-migrate-application-to-the-cloud/README.md

     Each call to the function will be surrounded by a `Executing 'Functions.iot-hub-trigger'`/`Executed 'Functions.iot-hub-trigger'` block in the output, so you can how many messages were processed in each function call.

-    > If you get the following error:

-      ```output
-      The listener for function 'Functions.iot-hub-trigger' was unable to start.
-Microsoft.WindowsAzure.Storage: Connection refused.
-System.Net.Http: Connection refused.
-System.Private.CoreLib: Connection refused.
-      ```

-      Then check Azurite is running and you have set the `AzureWebJobsStorage` in the `local.settings.json` file to `UseDevelopmentStorage=true`.

 1. Make sure your IoT device is running, You will see new soil moisture messages appearing in the Functions app.

 1. Stop and restart the Functions app.
 You will see that it won't process messages previous messages again, it will only process new messages.

 > 💁 VS Code also supports debugging your Functions.
 You can set break points by clicking on the border by the start of each line of code, or putting the cursor on a line of code and selecting *Run -> Toggle breakpoint*, or pressing `F9`.
 You can launch the debugger by selecting *Run -> Start debugging*, pressing `F5`, or selecting the *Run and debug* pane and selecting the **Start debugging** button.
 By doing this you can see the details of the events being processed.

+#### Troubleshooting

+* If you get the following error:

+    ```output
+    The listener for function 'Functions.iot-hub-trigger' was unable to start.
+Microsoft.WindowsAzure.Storage: Connection refused.
+System.Net.Http: Connection refused.
+System.Private.CoreLib: Connection refused.
+    ```

+    Check Azurite is running and you have set the `AzureWebJobsStorage` in the `local.settings.json` file to `UseDevelopmentStorage=true`.

+* If you get the following error:

+    ```output
+    System.Private.CoreLib: Exception while executing function: Functions.iot-hub-trigger.
+System.Private.CoreLib: Result: Failure Exception: AttributeError: 'list' object has no attribute 'get_body'
+    ```

+    Check that you have set the `cardinality` in the `function.json` file to `one`.

+* If you get the following error:

+    ```output
+    Azure.Messaging.EventHubs: The path to an Event Hub may be specified as part of the connection string or as a separate value, but not both.
+Please verify that your connection string does not have the `EntityPath` token if you are passing an explicit Event Hub name.
+(Parameter 'connectionString').
+    ```

+    Check that you have set the `eventHubName` in the `function.json` file to  an empty string.

 ## Send direct method requests from serverless code